 Figures, graphs, and illustrations.
-Figures, graphs, and illustrations should be produced on a high-quality laser printer; glossy black and white photographs should be submitted unmounted.
+Figures should be uploaded as high resolution files in the Editorial Manager system.
 Each figure, graph, or illustration should be on a separate page with its own title.
 Number figures consecutively with Arabic numerals, and cite each figure in numeric order in the text.
 Number pages with figures following the reference page(s) and table page(s).
 Follow APA style when labeling tables, figures, and photographs.
 Keep all explanatory material and legends in the captions beneath the figure, graph, or illustration to which they pertain.
+The author must obtain written permission of the original publisher to include a previously published figure.
 The author must obtain subjects' written permission to publish their photographs in JOGNN.